A talk with Edith Hall and Henry Stead

 Hosted by the Socialist History Society

-The talk will be based on the book by Hall and Stead of the same name, A People’s History of Classics, Class and Greco-Roman Antiquity in Britain and Ireland 1689 to 1939, which was published in 2020.
+The talk was be based on the book by Hall and Stead of the same name, A People’s History of Classics, Class and Greco-Roman Antiquity in Britain and Ireland 1689 to 1939, which was published in 2020.
 This book sets out to explore the influence of classical history on the lives of working-class people, whose voices have been virtually excluded from histories of classical scholarship and pedagogy in Britain and Ireland from the late 17th century to the early 20th century.

 The authors challenge prevailing scholarship and popular assumptions that the study and appreciation of ancient Greek and Roman culture, history and languages were the exclusive preserve of the intellectual elite and had no impact on working-class lives.